artsiomshvedko/f/README.md

 **Parameters**<br>
 - path – Path to the directory.
-- chmod – Directory permissions in octal string format (default '0755').
+- chmod – Directory permissions (default 755).

 **Return Values**<br>
 - [true] on success or if the directory already exists